 Behaviors can have a direct impact on preventing lung cancer.
 Individuals can:

-- Be smoke free.
-Quitting tobacco smoking substantially decreases your risk of developing cancer and cardiovascular disease.
+- Be smokefree.
+Quitting tobacco smoking substantially decreases your risk of developing cancer and other chronic diseases.
 Smokers who quit smoking, regardless of age, live longer than people who continue to smoke.

 - Avoid all secondhand smoke exposure.

 - Visit Indiana’s Tobacco Quitline at in.gov/quitline/, or call 1-800-QUIT-NOW (1-800-784-8669), for free, evidence-based assistance to help quit smoking.